 Laurel Aynne Cook (Ph.D., University of Arkansas) is an Assistant Professor of Marketing at West Virginia University.
-Her research has recently been published in the Journal of Public Policy & Marketing, the Journal of Consumer Affairs, and in the Journal of the Academy of Marketing Science.
-As most of her research concerns a number of social issues, she is interested in ientifying substantive issues that concern consumer and firm behavior.
+Her research has recently been published in the Journal of Public Policy & Marketing, the Journal of Consumer Affairs, the Journal of Consumer Marketing, and in the Journal of the Academy of Marketing Science.
+As most of her research concerns a number of social issues, she is interested in identifying substantive issues that concern consumer and firm behavior.
 Guided by her professional experience with a Fortune 500 company and her doctoral training, Dr. Cook uses a variety of approaches to address the following primary streams of research: (1) collaborative product development & competition; (2) consumer well-being; (3) corporate social responsibility; and (4) perceptions of effort & fairness.
 She has presented her work at more than 20 refereed national conferences.
-Additionally, her teaching experience includes digital marketing, buyer behavior, marketing research, strategy, and principles.
+Additionally, her teaching experience includes digital marketing, consumer behavior, marketing research, strategy, and principles.

 Prior to pursuing a doctoral degree, Dr. Cook worked for 6-1/2 years as a brand manager with Black & Decker.
 She worked specifically with the Porter-Cable and Delta Machinery brands, and was heavily involved in coordinating product launches and national marketing campaigns.
 Her experience with Black & Decker garnered a unique manufacturing perspective and global exposure to many industries.”